 Backpacking Packing List – Technology checklist

-If you’re keen on becoming a digital nomad, it makes sense to invest in your gear.
-Buying a Macbook Pro was the single best investment I ever made.
-You’ll also need a camera; if you’re new to photography I suggest getting something by Lumix, it offers great bang for your buck and is ideal for taking quality travel photos.
+Camera: If you want to take a camera and you’re new to photography I suggest getting something by Lumix, they offer great bang for your buck and is ideal for taking quality travel photos.
 If you are interested in a career as a freelance photographer then you will need a better camera; I recommend the Nikon D5500.
 Check out this incredibly detailed post for a breakdown on the best travel cameras.

 USB flash drive: Endlessly helpful.